danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

    Doctor Strange (1970-01-01 00:33:36 +0000)
 ```

 Oooops!
 Seems like the date parsing doesn't work.
-I told you that we would have
+I told you that we would have fix this.
-fix this.
 Let's do it.

 ## Fix date parsing

-The problem is that the api uses a different date format than Alamofire expected.
+The problem is that the API uses a different date format than Alamofire expects.
 This can be solved by replacing the `DateTransform`.
-Add a `Date` folder to `Api`
-and add this extension to it:
+Add a `Date` folder to `Api` and add this to it:

 ```swift
 import ObjectMapper